The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: Introduction

 This paper is structured as follows.
-In Section \ref{Gallagher} we prove Theorem B. In Section \ref{OW}, we use Theorem B to obtain some consequences of the Okuyama--Wajima argument, specifically Theorem \ref{thm:OWrevisited}.
-Finally, in Section \ref{reduction}, we prove Theorem A. We follow the notation \cite{Isa76, Nav18}, with \cite{Nav18} serving as a guiding reference for our proofs.
+In Section \ref{Gallagher} we prove Theorem A. In Section \ref{OW}, we use Theorem A to obtain some consequences of the Okuyama--Wajima argument, specifically Theorem \ref{thm:OWrevisited}.
+Finally, in Section \ref{reduction}, we prove Theorem B. We follow the notation \cite{Isa76, Nav18}, with \cite{Nav18} serving as a guiding reference for our proofs.